-Whether your store is fully online or a blend of traditional retail with a modern online marketplace, your business likely ships packages (and lots of them!).
+Whether your store is entirely online or a blend of traditional retail with a modern online marketplace, your business likely ships packages (and lots of them!).
 But shipping can get expensive quickly, especially with the demand to get products out to customers faster than ever before!

 There are three main options that business owners often think of when it comes to shipping: the United Parcel Service (commonly called UPS), U.S. Postal Service (USPS), and Federal Express (FedEx).